 Arriving early is advised for anyone who would prefer to climb Precipice Trail with relatively fewer other hikers around.
 We made sure to plan our Acadia itinerary so we could arrive right after a sunrise photo shoot nearby.

-See our detailed list of the best hotels in Bar Harbor and near Acadia National Park to find the perfect hotel for your budget.
+See our detailed list of the best hotels in Bar Harbor to find the perfect hotel for your budget.

 Remember, if you book a hotel further out from Bar Harbor to save money, you will need to set off earlier for this trail.